Throwing Your Back Out: The Common Causes, Symptoms, and Treatment

 A narrowed spinal canal reduces the blood supply to the nerves, causing pain.
 Bending forward increases the size of the canal and relieves the symptoms.
 Standing or extending the back decreases the size of the spinal canal, which aggravates the symptoms.

-Throwing Your Back Out—Prevention
+How to Prevent Throwing Out Your Back

 - Avoid sitting in one position for long periods of time.
 Move around and stretch every 20 to 25 minutes.